 If you’re evaluating Managed Agents for production but waiting on pricing: that wait is still rational.
 The feature set is now strong; the commercial terms are not yet public.

 This is a research-based guide.
 ChatForest did not run code against these APIs.
-Technical details are drawn from Google’s July 7 blog post and third-party coverage.
+Technical details are drawn from Google’s July 7 blog post and The Decoder’s coverage.
 Test against Google’s official documentation before building.